Death of X: Extraordinary X-Men

 With the help of Doctor Strange, Magik, and Scarlet Witch, Storm has the Jean Grey School of Higher Learning transported into Limbo to protect any wayward mutants from the remaining Terrigen cloud.
-After recruiting the time-displaced Jean Grey, Colossus, Nightcrawler, and Old Man Logan, she sets out to find any and all mutants who have been infected by the cloud to Limbo where they will be safe from humans who fear them even more since Emma faked Cyclops' actions.
+After recruiting Colossus, Nightcrawler, Old Man Logan, and the time-displaced Jean Grey she sets out to find any and all mutants who have been infected by the cloud to Limbo where they will be safe from humans.
 Storm also uses this as an opportunity to attempt to fix the damage done by "Cyclops" and declare the X-Men as heroes for mutants, humans, and Inhumans alike despite what the increasingly bigoted and violent public believes.

 Uncanny X-Men Volume 4

-Magneto took on a more militaristic approach than Storm and recruited his own team of X-Men consisting of Psylocke, Sabretooth, M, Mystique, Fantomex, and Archangel to protect mutants from their increasing number of enemies due to their new endangered status by any means necessary.
+Magneto took on a more militaristic approach than Storm and recruited his own team of X-Men consisting of Psylocke, Sabretooth, M, Mystique, Fantomex, and Archangel to protect mutants from their increasing number of enemies by any means necessary.
 They mainly spent their time looking into human-run organizations that saw mutants as easy targets due to their potential near-extinction while also fighting against other mutants who Magneto deemed as working against the mutant cause.
 However, high tensions and secrecy amongst the team constantly threatens to break them up.
 Unlike Storm's team of X-Men, Magneto's team did not care about being seen as heroes for everybody including humans and Inhumans; Magneto's main objective was to help revive the mutant species whilst shunning humans and Inhumans alike.